 spinal dysraphism, CHD, entropion, distichiasis, vWD, hemophilia A, hypertrophic osteodystrophy,Suggested tests:

-ununited anconeal process, eversion of nictitating membrane,Life span:
+ununited anconeal process, eversion of nictitating membrane,Avg Size of Female:

 It is uncertain where the familiar gray colorings originated, however it was an early feature of the breed.
 The German Weimaraner Club controlled much of the activity of the breed, including registration.
 Dogs could not be sold to nonmembers, and it was difficult to obtain membership.
 Only approved breedings could be registered, and poor specimens were destroyed.
 In 1929, an American who had gained entry to the club brought two dogs back to America.
 Because of the Weimaraner’s extraordinary obedience, American enthusiasts were attracted to the breed, especially after discovering its hunting abilities.
 The AKC did not recognize the breed until 1943, and it did not gain popularity in the United Kingdom until the 1950s.
 The Weimaraner has had more competition in the United States than in all of the decades in Germany, and today it still has a dedicated following.